theblockstalk/upgradeable-proxy/README.md

 ![Upgradeable](https://github.com/jackandtheblockstalk/upgradeable-proxy/blob/master/diagram1.jpg)

-Understanding the [DELEGATECALL](https://ethereum.stackexchange.com/questions/3667/difference-between-call-callcode-and-delegatecall) Ethereum opcode is key to understanding the upgradeable-proxy mechanism.
+Understanding the [DELEGATECALL](https://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries) Ethereum opcode is key to understanding the upgradeable proxy pattern.

 ### 3.2 How to make a simple Uint getter/setter smart contract upgradeable

-To see the simplest way of implementing an upgradeable smart contract, check out UintSimple.sol and it's test suite.
+To see the simplest way of implementing an upgradeable smart contract, check out _UintSimple.sol_ and it's test suite.

 There are several ways to structure a smart contract that will be upgradeable.
 The following three sections explain these different structures and their characteristics.
 In each of the structures, it was found that the gas cost increase was the same (~3% or 1100 gas).